Aerial view of Stratford neighbourhood, Newham

 Key Considerations

-Crime 103% above London average (258 vs 127 per 1,000) | New-build dominated stock lacks character | School provision solid with 5 Outstanding but room for growth | Neighbourhood identity still forming post-Olympics
+Crime 103% above London average (258 vs 127 per 1,000), though largely visitor-driven theft around Westfield and the station — residential streets are markedly quieter | New-build dominated stock lacks period character | Secondary-school options thinner than the primary cluster | Neighbourhood identity still forming post-Olympics

 Property Prices in Stratford